solarwinds/appoptics-apm-node/README.md

 ## Installation

-The `traceview` module is [available on npm](http://npmjs.org/package/traceview) and can be installed by navigating to your app root and running:
+The `appoptics` module is [available on npm](http://npmjs.org/package/traceview) and can be installed by navigating to your app root and running:

 ```
-npm install --save traceview
+npm install --save appoptics
 ```

 Then, at the top of your main js file for your app, add this:

 ```
-require('traceview')
+require('appoptics')
 ```

 ## Configuration

-See our documentation on [configuring traceview for node](http://docs.traceview.solarwinds.com/Instrumentation/nodejs.html#configuring-instrumentation).
+See our documentation on [configuring appoptics for node](http://docs.traceview.solarwinds.com/Instrumentation/nodejs.html#configuring-instrumentation).

 ## Upgrading

 To upgrade an existing installation, navigate to your app root and run:

 ```
-npm install --save traceview@latest
+npm install --save appoptics@latest
 ```

 ## Adding Your Own Layers